usaid-cs/yesterday-i-learned/random.md

 1. Identify Cat5 (100Mbps) and ddCat6 (10Gbps) cables by looking at the cable itself.
 If it is not printed, [you are screwed.](https://www.computercablestore.com/tiaeia-568a-and-568b-wiring-color-codes)
 1. Cat5 and Cat6 cables are interchangeable.
 1. The term *Django Boys* has a a very low rate of occurrence on the Internet.
 [This](http://ghostlessmachine.com/en/2016/03/why-django-girls/) is one of the occurrences.
-1. African American prisoners keep their pants low to let other prisoners know that they have no belts.
 1. [You'll say, "well (immutable datastores are) not going to work, because we have to fix errors," Well, do it the way the banks do it: *you create an update record*.](https://www.youtube.com/watch?v=lgLrFPIg1VM) - Steve Jackson at i-Technologyinc
 1. Somber means dark.
 Sonder (the made up word) means "realising that everyone else is also a person with their own thoughts and feelings".
 1. [“consider various strategies alternatives available to the company.” means “sell, sell, sell.”](http://www.fool.ca/2016/06/03/why-did-concordia-healthcare-corp-drop-over-20-yesterday/)